• Skip to main content

 Instructions

 Step 1 - Start your sandwiches by making a batch of pesto in your food processor.
 It's best to toast the pine nuts, and you can also substitute almonds, walnuts or even sunflower seeds, since pine nuts can be quite an expensive ingredient.
-Add all your ingredients except the oil and water and process.
-Then, with the processor running, drizzle in the oil and water until smooth.

 Pesto made in the food processor.

-Step 2 - Next, cook your bacon on a sheet pan in the oven at 400° for about 20 minutes.
+Step 2 - Cook your bacon on a sheet pan in the oven at 400° for about 20 minutes.
 If you've never cooked bacon in the oven, try it, it is truly the best method!
-Just flip it about half way through and keep an eye on it towards the end so you can take it out when it's just perfectly crisp!
-Drain it on paper towels.

 You can dump the cooled bacon grease in the trash (don't pour it down the sink, bad for the drain!) or you can even strain it into a jar and keep it in the fridge to fry eggs or potatoes in.